runtheops/ssm-diff/README.md

 ```

 ## Geting Started
+The tool relies on native AWS SDK, thus, on a way SDK [figures out](http://boto3.readthedocs.io/en/latest/guide/configuration.html) an effective AWS configuration.
+You might want to configure it explicitly, setting `AWS_DEFAULT_REGION`, or `AWS_PROFILE`, before doing and manipulations on parameters

+When `AWS_PROFILE` environment variable is set, local state file will have a name corresponding to the profile name.

 Before we start editing the local representation of parameters state, we have to get it from SMM:
 ```
 $ ssm-diff init
 ```

-will create a local `parameters.yml` file that stores a YAML representation of the SSM Parameter Store state.
+will create a local `parameters.yml` (or `<AWS_PROFILE>.yml` if `AWS_PROFILE` is in use) file that stores a YAML representation of the SSM Parameter Store state.

 Once you accomplish editing this file, adding, modifying or deleting parameters, run:
 ```